PatrickPachacz/dating-app/README.md

 * Real Time Messaging using socket.io
 * Search users by name / gender / age-range / country of origin
 * Upload image + video of user which displays on profile page
+* Images and videos are also saved through cloudinary
 * Ability for user to update and change their picture and self video
 * Notification alert when receiving message
+* Applicable for smaller screens

 # In process
 * Currently adding message board to allow users to post messages + upload images regarding anything they want for other users to see (based on continental selection)